 The i30 can cope with most monster potholes without sending unpleasant thuds through the cabin but it’s pretty boring to drive and leans quite a lot on twisty roads

 You can get the Hyundai i30 with four petrol and two diesel engines and with either a manual or an automatic gearbox.

 Pick one of the two turbocharged petrols if you spend most time pottering around town.
-The 120hp 1.0-litre model will return around 40mpg (compared to Hyundai’s claimed 48.7mpg) while the turbocharged 140hp 1.4-litre model will manage around 35mpg in real-world conditions and has less trouble keeping up with fast-moving traffic.
+The 120hp 1.0-litre model will return around 40mpg (compared with Hyundai’s claimed 48.7mpg) while the turbocharged 140hp 1.4-litre model will manage around 35mpg in real-world conditions and has less trouble keeping up with fast-moving motorway traffic.